TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 Which of my past courses will be migrated to Canvas Cloud?

 As instructors are the experts on what courses and course content they wish to maintain, they are responsible for migrating courses from the on-premise version of Canvas to Canvas Cloud.
-IT Services will provide a course migration tool to support this process in September 2025.
+IT Services will provide a course migration tool to support this process.
+Visit

 How long will it take me to complete the course migration process?